Benton County is named for Thomas Hart Benton, who was a United States Senator from Missouri.

 Contractor: Ernst White & Company of Twin Falls, Idaho

 Description: The building faces north and is a three story brown colored brick, terra cotta and concrete structure.
-The building is located on landscaped grounds and the north front has a large portico with two columns rising to the top of the second story, with a pediment above.
+The building is located on landscaped grounds in the center of Prosser.
+The north front has a large portico with two columns rising to the top of the second story, with a pediment above.
 The concrete foundation is covered with grey colored stucco.
 A wide horizontal white colored band runs below the first story windows and above the second story windows.
 A cornice runs below the roof line.
 The roof line is flat.
 An addition was added in 1957 on the south side of the building.
 A three story addition was constructed on the south side in 1987.
 The architect was Ohashi-Augier Architects of Richland and the contractor was Lydig Construction Inc.

 See: National Register of Historic Places – Benton County Courthouse

 History: The county was created in 1905 and Prosser was selected as the county seat.
 The first courthouse in 1905 was the Riverside Hotel built in 1887.
 From 1907 to 1919 the county occupied offices in the Viles Block on Seventh Street.
 The second courthouse was built in 1905.
 The cost of construction of the third and present courthouse in 1926 to 1927 was $87,000.
 The bid of Ernst White & Company of Twin Falls, Idaho was $75,321.
 George Rasque of Wisconsin headed the construction project.